This camera manual library is for reference and historical purposes, all

 the Auto-XTL P adapter, the aperture sensing pin will dig into the P adapter

-Furthermore, since the entire moving surface of the aperture ring of the SX
+lense.
+Furthermore, since the entire moving surface of the aperture ring of the

-lense comes to rest against the P adapter face, it will lock down the aperture
+SX lense comes to rest against the P adapter face, it will lock down the

-control of the lense and make it impossible to turn, therefore preventing SX
+aperture control of the lense and make it impossible to turn, therefore

-lens f-stop manipulation.
-Mamiya M42 AUTO lenses seem to be safe choices as
+preventing SX lens f-stop manipulation.
+Mamiya M42 AUTO lenses seem to be safe

-Any aperture ring that rotates at the extremity of a lens should be avoided.
-Of
+lenses.
+Any aperture ring that rotates at the extremity of a lens should be

 conjunction with its Auto Aperture pin.
 Lenses that have no Auto Aperture and